Bournemouth Symphony Orchestra: The present

-In November 2007, the BSO announced the appointment Kirill Karabits as their 13th Principal Conductor, the first Ukrainian principal conductor of a UK orchestra.
-Karabits held the title of orchestra's Principal Conductor-Designate for the 2008–2009 season, and became Principal Conductor with the 2009–2010 season.
+In November 2007, the BSO announced the appointment Kirill Karabits as their 13th principal conductor, the first Ukrainian principal conductor of a UK orchestra.
+Karabits held the title of orchestra's principal conductor-designate for the 2008–2009 season, and became principal conductor with the 2009–2010 season.
 With the BSO, Karabits made his first conducting appearance at The Proms in August 2009.

 The BSO's first commercial recording with Karabits (of Rodion Shchedrin's Concertos for Orchestra Nos 4 and 5) was released on the Naxos label in April 2010.
 The BSO and Karabits have also recorded music of Aram Khachaturian for the Onyx label.
 In August 2011, the BSO extended Karabits' contract as principal conductor through the 2015–2016 season.
 In April 2015, the BSO announced that Karabits had signed a rolling contract as its principal conductor, to extend his tenure to a minimum date of 2018.
+In January 2023, the orchestra announced that Karabits is to stand down as its chief conductor at the close of the 2023–2024 season, and subsequently to take the title of conductor laureate and serve as artistic director of the orchestra's Voices from the East project.

 In November 2021, the orchestra announced the appointment of Mark Wigglesworth as its next principal guest conductor, with immediate effect.
-In January 2023, the orchestra announced that Karabits is to stand down as its chief conductor at the close of the 2023-2024, and subsequently to take the title of conductor laureate and serve as artistic director of the orchestra's Voices from the East project.

-The president of the Bournemouth Symphony Orchestra Council is David Mellor.
-The orchestra's current chief executive is Dougie Scarfe.
+Chloé van Soeterstède first guest-conducted the orchestra in 2022.
+In March 2024, the orchestra announced simultaneously the appointments of Wigglesworth as its next chief conductor and of van Soeterstède as its next principal guest conductor, both effective with the 2024–2025 season and with initial contracts of four years for each conductor.
+The Calleva Assistant Conductor for the 2024–25 season is Enyi Okpara.